 Some of the warm liquid that you can have to stop wheezing include:

 1. Warm Water: Drink more water when you suffer from wheezing.
-Generally, when you catch cold and cough, your body needs more liquids to expel the mucus out of your body.
+Generally, when you catch a cold and cough, your body needs more liquids to expel the mucus out of your body.
 Drink at least 5 or 6 glasses more than your regular water consumption.

 Drinking warm water loosens the hard mucus blocking the airways.
 It also prevents mucus from blocking the respiratory tract.